-Nearly all open windows in a graphical user interface (GUI) have resizing options.
+Nearly all open windows in a GUI (graphical user interface) have resizing options.
 Maximize allows the user to enlarge a window, usually making it fill the entire screen or the program window in which it is contained.

 When a window is maximized, it cannot be moved until it is reduced in size using the Restore button.
 Often, you can get this effect by clicking the same button you used to maximize the window or by double-clicking the title bar.

 What does the maximize button look like?

-As shown in the picture below, in Microsoft Windows 95 and above, the maximize button (also known as a maximize box) is displayed by a single box in the top right-hand of the window.
+As shown in the picture below, in Microsoft Windows 95 and above, the maximize button (also known as a maximize box) is displayed by a single box in the top-right of the window.